 Measuring VSHSL Performance

 Whenever possible performance measures will be standardized across all programs with similar purpose.
-The collective performance of the levy can be described by reporting and rolling up the performance measures for all programs with that same purpose.
+The collective performance of the VSHSL can be described by reporting and rolling up the performance measures for all programs with that same purpose.

-The following tables provide preliminary draft performance measures for each program within this implementation plan.
+The following tables provide preliminary draft performance measures for each program within this plan.
 These performance measures are identified as preliminary drafts to allow for the procurement process associated with each strategy or program to first identify the specific method by which a program’s intended effect will be pursued, which will then allow VSHSL contract monitoring staff, VSHSL performance measurement staff and staff from the partnered organization to negotiate and agree upon finalized performance measures for all VSHSL-funded activities.

 The programs and strategies will vary for each of the population groups, depending on the needs of each population.
 For this reason, collective performance measures can be reported for either the VSHSL as a whole or separately for each population.

 Provisional Draft Performance Measures for Housing Stability Programs